aajonusnet/aajonusnet/md/Newsletters/Bad And Good Parasites, And Malaria?.md

 rest and relaxation.
 That is the reason why so many people are lethargic during and following fevers for 1-20 weeks.

-If experiencing detoxification symptoms, eating no- salt added raw cheese and/or clay will help draw poisons from blood into stomach and intestines rather than into liver, kidneys and brain.
+If experiencing detoxification symptoms, eating no-salt added raw cheese and/or clay will help draw poisons from blood into stomach and intestines rather than into liver, kidneys and brain.
 Eating plenty of raw fats - such as coconut (especially coconut cream), eggs, dairy cream, butter, butter